Ein Arik: Ottoman period

-Ein Arik, like the rest of Palestine, was incorporated into the Ottoman Empire in 1517, and in 1596 'Ain 'Arik appeared in the tax registers as being in the Nahiya of Quds of the Liwa of Quds.
+Palestine, was incorporated into the Ottoman Empire in 1516, and in 1596, Ein Arik was listed in Ottoman tax registers as being in the nahiya of Jerusalem, part of the Jerusalem Sanjak.
 It had a total population of 24 households, 14 Muslim and 10 Christian.
 The villagers paid taxes on wheat, barley, olive trees, vineyards and fruit trees, goats and beehives; a total of 4,300 akçe.
+Rapoport notes that the Muslim majority that developed in villages such as Ein Arik in the 16th century likely resulted from a process of rural conversion from Christianity to Islam, presaged by the appointment of Muslim headmen during the Mamluk period.